laithkh12/frontend-home-assignment/README.md

-# Running the application locally
+# Running the application

-Ensure you have Docker and Docker Compose installed.
-It is recommended to use GitHub Codespaces to work with this repository, as that has these 2 tools installed, and the repository was already tested there.
-GitHub Codespaces is a cloud development environment that is free for the first 60 hours, which is enough for the purposes of this project.
+Ensure you have Docker and Docker Compose installed, then run in the root of the repository `docker compose up --build`.
+If there are any issues getting things to run properly, please contact us.
+You are not expected to fix the Docker configurations.

+Open `localhost:8000`.
+Look for the admin's username and password in `back/data.json`, and use that to enter the user management interface.

-# User management application
+# About the application

+Welcome to our generic user management application.
+This project was created to assess your skills at working with existing code, some of it good, and some of it less good.

 There are 2 types of user accounts: user and admin.

-Admins can create, delete and modify users, and users can't do anything.
+Admins can create and delete users.
+The application currently doesn't have any page for normal users, so non-admin users can't do anything.

 Please refer to https://github.com/Meshulash/fullstack-assessment/issues for the assignments.
-You are asked to start with the bug, proceed to the refactor, and end with the feature.